alexlafroscia/dotfiles/README.md

 .dotfiles
 =========

 My dotfile configuration.
-Covers Neovim, TMUX, Git, ZSH, Ubersicht and some other things, too.
+Covers Neovim, TMUX, Git, ZSH and some other things, too.

 # Installing the doftiles